fluencelabs/fRPC-Substrate/README.md

   <- result
 ```

 A round robin algorithm cycles through the different options usually in a predictable manner.
 This substrate implementation is no different.
-In order to keep state of the *cycle index*, we use a counter based on a local, [js-client](https://github.com/fluencelabs/js-client) based service [implementation]("./gateway/src/index.js) (1).
+To keep the state of the *cycle index*, we use a counter based on a local, [js-client](https://github.com/fluencelabs/js-client) based service [implementation]("./gateway/src/index.js) (1).
 Here, the peer executing the *Counter* service is the (local) client-per implemented by the gateway.
 Note that the state of the counter is limited to the life of the gateway.
 With the incremented counter in place, we had to our relay (2), determine our worker (3) and provider (4) indexes, call for the service execution (5), log and return the result.

 #### Quorum